What is the Difference Between Football and Soccer Cleats?

 Soccer cleats are made from a thinner, more pliable material.
 The light and pliable materials enhance the touch with the ball.
 It allows more air to circulate, so the player’s feet don’t get too hot and sticky as they play.

-Studs – Design & Layout
+Studs of Soccer & Football Cleats – Design & Layout

 Another distinction between soccer and football cleats is the amount and shape of the studs.